 As I left the dinner table, and entered my room – a normal daily routine I was consciously repeating since the past couple of weeks, I wondered why it was the toughest, to leave and wishing THE FAMILY, I was staying with in Italy for the last 2 weeks, a ‘pleasant sleep’ tonight.
 As I slammed my room’s door behind me, and started typing a set of careful words, I realized that I may be feeling an overwhelming set of emotions, under the influence of some wine, but no, there’s nothing unusual in today’s circumstances; I always feel the same when I leave something behind.
 Bidding farewell and saying final goodbyes have always been the toughest part of my travels.
 They make my travels so much difficult, and a lot more unsettling.

 I always thought that after traveling for some time, living more experiences, and bidding adieu to all the people I’ll meet on the road, I would somehow, almost naturally, master the art of saying farewells, without being driven by the moment.

 But this time as I departed, I realised that I’m pathetically failing in it.
 I am still the same person who always cried his heart out as he left the known ones behind.

-Though of course there’s nothing wrong with feeling overwhelmed for an experience, and reminisce the fond memories you’ve had with people, but it’s also important not to let that sentimentality cause you to lose your course.
+Though of course there’s nothing wrong with feeling overwhelmed for an experience and reminisce the fond memories you’ve had with people, it’s also important not to let that sentimentality cause you to lose your course.
 Yet almost always, saying goodbyes bring me to a point of ambiguity, that I always have to remind myself that I’d initially arrived here only to eventually leave.

 I mean for a traveler, going away is, after all, just as significant and necessary in his life, as arriving in a new place.